Skip to main content

 Before starting:

-• Elasticsearch HTTP API (port 9200) must be accessible from the host running the Collector
+• The Elasticsearch HTTP API (port 9200) must be reachable from the host running the Collector.

-• Credentials with access to cluster stats APIs (if security is enabled)
+• A user with access to the cluster stats APIs, if security is enabled (see Access Setup).

 What You'll Monitor